-Our primary program is the International Business Ethics Case Competition.
-This competition is jointly sponsored by the Opus College of Business of the University of St. Thomas (MN), the Ethics & Compliance Officer Association and the Center for Ethics and Business at LMU.
-IBECC is generally recognized as the premier competition of its kind.
-The next competition will take place in May 9 and 10, 2013, in San Diego, California in conjunction with the ECOA's Sponsoring Partner Forum.
+The International Business Ethics Case Competition is the premier international competition of its kind.
+It is is jointly sponsored by the Center for Ethics and Business at Loyola Marymount University, the Opus College of Business of the University of St. Thomas (MN), the Ethics & Compliance Officer Association.
+The next competition will take place in May 6-9, 2014, in Tucson, Arizona in conjunction with the ECOA's Sponsoring Partner Forum.

 IBECC consists of three separate competitions: a full presentation followed by Q&A and feedback; a 10-minute presentation and a 90-second presentation.